Essential Tips for Taking Online Tests in UVACollab

 Using an unsupported browser or enabling browser add-ons can introduce unexpected behaviors, including lost test answers!

 - Use a supported browser.
-Google Chrome, Safari, or Internet Explorer on laptop or desktop computers are the ONLY supported browsers for UVACollab.
+Google Chrome, Safari, or Microsoft Edge on laptop or desktop computers are the ONLY supported browsers for UVACollab.
 Browsers on mobile devices (phones and tablets) are NOT supported.

 - Close unneeded applications and processes running on your computer to reduce network interference.